 Lay down rugs and blankets on the ground.
-Put up an open tent or awning to create a shady spot (it’s not much fun to eat in the hot afternoon sun).
+Put up an open tent or awning to create a shady spot (it’s not much fun to eat in the hot, afternoon sun).
 String Christmas lights or light rows of tiki torches and candles to keep the space light after the sun sets.

 If you want a slightly more formal affair, you can set a dining table, but many guests will be just as happy sitting on pillows and cushions over rugs – people love the feel of a real picnic.
-A couple Bluetooth speakers scattered around the garden will keep the music going all day.
+A couple of Bluetooth speakers scattered around the garden will keep the music going all day.

 More Garden Party Ideas

 You don’t want your food to be too complicated or hard to eat, especially if you’re going to be sitting on the ground.
-Set a big buffet style table with mostly finger foods, but include one “main” dish like fish or roast beef to make it feel like a real meal.
+Set a big, buffet-style table with mostly finger foods, but include one “main” dish like fish or roast beef to make it feel like a real meal.
 Choosing a specific theme is helpful too.

 While everyone loves a barbecue, preparing food ahead of time will give you more time to socialize and enjoy your party.
 You may want to put netting or decorative mesh covers over your food to protect it from bugs.
 Drinks can be as simple or as complicated as you want them.
-Bottled beer, soda, and rosé is great, while pitchers of iced tea, lemonade, and mixed drinks give a personal, more artisanal touch.
+Bottled beer, soda, and rosé are great, while pitchers of iced tea, lemonade, and mixed drinks give a personal, more artisanal touch.